 Many aspects of a system selection process are unrelated to the size of the vendor.
 In this post, we only talk about the size-related considerations.

-Is an emerging buy-side software vendor the best choice for your firm?
+Is an emerging buy-side technology the best choice for your firm?

-Benefits of choosing an emerging buy-side oms vendor
+Benefits of choosing an emerging buy-side oms provider

 An emerging buy-side software vendor is very likely to have the following benefits: